Lop Nur: Transportation

 A highway from Hami to Lop Nur (Xinjiang Provincial Highway 235) was completed in 2006.

 The Hami–Lop Nur Railway, which runs 374.83 km north to Hami, along the same route, opened to freight operations in November 2012.
 The railway is used to transport potassium-rich salt mined at the lake to the Lanzhou–Xinjiang railway.

-It is also served by the Hotan–Ruoqiang railway, which loops around the south and west side of the Tarim Basin, part of the Taklimakan Desert railway loop, joined together with sections of the Golmud–Korla railway, Kashgar–Hotan railway, and Southern Xinjiang railway.
+It is also served by the Hotan–Ruoqiang railway, which loops around the south and west side of the Tarim Basin, part of the Taklimakan Desert railway loop, joined with sections of the Golmud–Korla railway, Kashgar–Hotan railway, and Southern Xinjiang railway.